 How does it feel when you’ve found your ideal?
 Ever so goosey, goosey, GooseyGoo!
 Honk!
 Honk!

-It is important to be enthusiastic about something and here at GooseyGoo, we love archaeological industrial history!
-That is the practical rediscovery of the industrial past.
+It is important to be enthusiastic about something and here at GooseyGoo, we love industrial heritage!
 But it doesn’t stop there, we love all information that contributes to our British industrial culture.
 After all, it helped to shape our identity and should be preserved for the generations to follow.

 “We applaud those who preserve and maintain these wonderful slices of life and would like to be part of the celebration.”

-The GooseyGoo website is an online collaborative industrial history mapping project for everybody to add their industrial history knowledge to.
-We will be able to discover and plot our local relics that may otherwise sit unloved and unappreciated, or worse still – be lost from our landscape without our knowledge!
+The GooseyGoo website is an online collaborative industrial heritage mapping project for everybody to add their knowledge to.
+We can discover and plot our local relics that may otherwise sit unloved and unappreciated, or worse still – be lost from our landscape without our knowledge!
 Obviously all the well-recognised sites, such as Brunel’s SS Great Britain, or Telford’s massive aqueduct and Darby’s Iron Bridge, they are great, but they are safe.
 We need to plot and record the small stuff, the decaying stuff, the hidden stuff, the stuff that’ll never be protected by the financial safety-net created by a well-attended visitor attraction!

 “GooseyGoo has one main aim – to investigate and share industrial relics in the UK of all sizes and apparent importance in the hope that people will enjoy them, care for them, restore and preserve them.”

-So, what can I do on GooseyGoo?
+So, what can you do on GooseyGoo?
 You can….

-- Browse historical industrial sites by region, subject or even facilities, eg limekilns in the South West, light houses across the UK or mining sites with a café!
+- Browse industrial heritage sites by region, subject or even facilities, eg limekilns in the South West, light houses across the UK or mining sites with a café!

 - Add the industrial sites that you know about to the GooseyGoo map, contribute to an existing site or become an ‘at your leisure’ moderator!